 the cloud has a limited amount of free storage.

-In such cases, a large internal memory capacity is already a necessity.
+In such cases, a large internal memory capacity becomes a necessity.

 Who really needs a smartphone with 1 TB?